Alsfeld: Infrastructure

-The Pfefferhöhe rest area near Alsfeld is the second highest rest area (in altitude) along the A 5, the and also a popular meeting place.
+The Pfefferhöhe rest area near Alsfeld is the second highest rest area (in altitude) along the A 5, and also a popular meeting place.

 Visitors can reach Alsfeld station also by train via the Vogelsberg Railway (Gießen–Alsfeld–Fulda).
 In addition, from April 1, 1916, until 1974 the Gründchen Railway connected Alsfeld with Niederaula.
 Passenger traffic on the Gründchen line was discontinued on May 25 and the last freight train left Alsfeld on May 28, 1974.
 Since then the right-of-way between Alsfeld and Breitenbach has been returned to nature to varying degrees.